SasidharanGS/TheNewsWebsite/README.md

 # TheNewsWebsite
 a basic news-website using HTML, CSS and Javascript

-the website is static as of now the aim is to make a dynamic news site using APIs--working on it
+The website is static as of now.
+The aim is to make a dynamic news site using APIs--working on it